dpwiese/personal-website/content/posts/react-native-gomobile.md

 ## Updating our Native Bridge

 Now that we've seen how to work with some data passed from JavaScript to Go, we need to update our bridge.
-The changes are pretty simple:
+The changes are pretty simple.
+In JavaScript we'll define our configuration object and pass it across the bridge with `JSON.stringify()`.
+In Go we'll return the solution as a JSON string containing additional information (instead of just a number).

 ```objective-c
 //